colonyevan/colonyevan.github.io/README.md

 # TODO

-1. Work on learning Jekyll and getting it working 1
+1. Work on learning Jekyll and getting it working

     1a.
-Make a default layout 1
+Make a default layout

     1b.
-Make multiple includes1
+Make multiple include

-1ca.
-Notably, Google Analytics 1
+        1c1.
+Notably, Google Analytics

-2. Change CSS formating to be my own 2
+2. Change CSS formating to be my own

-3. Fix My resume 3
+3. Fix My resume

-4. Work on learning how to make a sitemap 4
+4. Work on learning how to make a sitemap

-5. Lock for more additions to make to optimize website 5
+5. Lock for more additions to make to optimize website

-6. Work on implementing javascripts 6
+6. Work on implementing javascripts

     6a.
-Java Script map with places I've been to 6
+Java Script map with places I've been to